Living With Your Implantable Cardioverter Defibrillator (ICD)

 - Avoid causing pressure over the area of your chest where your ICD was put in.

-- Women may find it more comfortable to wear a small pad over the incision as protection from their bra strap.
+- After 3 weeks, women may find it more comfortable to wear a small pad over the incision as protection from their bra strap.

 - You cannot drive commercially when you have an ICD.